Stablecoins: Your Comprehensive Guide

 With stablecoins gaining more popularity, many people are starting to use them in online transactions more than fiat currency.
 This has attracted lots of attention from regulators.
 The International Organization of Securities Commissions (IOSCO) recently said that stablecoins with a high chance of causing a huge impact on the financial system should be regulated.

-The European Union also proposed a law to make crypto investors provide their names, dates of birth, and account numbers when making crypto transactions to ensure full traceability.
+The European Union also proposed a law to require crypto investors provide their names, dates of birth, and account numbers when making crypto transactions to ensure full traceability.

 Learn more